WhityGhost/Caiburity/README.md

 ## Introduction 👋

 Caiburity is an AI-powered cybersecurity company providing comprehensive solutions to protect your network traffic and resources.
-Built using Next.js and Tailwind CSS, with TypeScript for enhanced code safety, and Firebase for backend services, this dynamic landing page highlights our team's expertise and services.
+Built using Next.js and Tailwind CSS, with TypeScript for enhanced code safety, this dynamic landing page highlights our team's expertise and services.

 ## Tech Stack 🛠️